 Christmas traditions are a very important part of the spirit of Christmas!
-This year has made us all look back at years past and re-evaluate what truly is important.
-It also has urged us to look forward, past 2020, and decide what we wish to carry with us for the coming years.
+The year 2020 has made us all look back at years past and re-evaluate what truly is important.
+It also has urged us to look forward, beyond pandemics and all the scary times that came with that, and decide what we wish to carry with us for the coming years.
 Spending time with loved ones is something I believe we can all agree is at top of the list.
 How amazing is it that a small little cookie, decorated with sprinkles and festive colors can do just that?
 Making memories with Christmas cookies is a tradition my mom started with us years ago.

 Bowls of colorful icing would be brought to the table in preparation for the next step.
 Once those cookies were done, we got the wonderful job of icing each gingerbread man and woman in an attempt to make the prettiest one.
 Corn cob butter brushes were converted to paint brushes for the icing.
 My heart still warms as I think back to these sweet memories.